kylefingerhut/tribute-page/README.md

 # This is for a project from FreeCodeCamp's Responsive Web Design Course.
 I was to make a tribute page with certain elements and IDs.
+I decided to make mine about my Zadie (Yiddish for grandfather) who recently passed away.